Graphic Designer Salary in Maine

 • Affordable housing

-• Lower cost of living than other areas in New England
+• Lower cost of living for New England

 • Coastal activities, drives and views